aelsayed95/word-count-sphinx/doc/index.rst

 This is a documentation site for the word count tool.
 Testing.

 This is an update.
 This is another update.
+Here's a third update.

 .. toctree::
    :maxdepth: 2